Feel free to email me at shawn@yamtam.nyc if you would like to discuss any of this anytime.

 - [90 min] Visit the National Museum of the American Indian

-- [30 min] Walk East through Stone St and visit Fraunces Tavern, oldest tavern in NYC, Washington
+- [30 min] Walk East through Stone St and visit Fraunces Tavern, oldest tavern in NYC, where Washington planned the revolution - double time for a meal, but you can grab a beer in 30

-- [30 min] Walk North on Broad St to see the Stock Exchange, Federal Building, Fearless Girl, and
+- [30 min] Walk North on Broad St to see the Stock Exchange, Federal Building, Fearless Girl, and Washington's statue

-- [30 min] Walk West on Wall St to Trinity Church, burial site of Alexander Hamilton among other
+- [30 min] Walk West on Wall St to Trinity Church, burial site of Alexander Hamilton among other famous people

 - [60 min] Walk North on Broadway then through Zuccotti Park to the 9/11 Memorial & Museum.
+You need timed tickets for the museum, but the memorial is open to the public.

 - [90 min] Across the walkway is 1 World Observatory.
-You need timed tickets for entry.
-Try to get
+You need timed tickets.
+Try to get a time 60 mins before sunset

 - [30 min] Across the street is the Oculus, an art installation around a mall

-- [60 min] Walk West across West St to Brookfield Place and take a walk on the boardwalk outside the
+- [60 min] Walk West across West St to Brookfield Place and take a walk on the boardwalk outside the back.
+A mall with a decent food court

-to the water to see the South Street Seaport and Museum
+- [90 min] Walk all the way East on Liberty St to the water to see the South Street Seaport and Museum

 - [15 min] Walk on Fulton St back to Broadway and go North to Woolworth Building.
-There are no tours
+No tours since the pandemic, but you can peek in and see the outside

 - [15 min] Across the street is City Hall Park and City Hall

-- [90 min] Just East of here is Brooklyn Bridge - walk 1/3 to 1/2 way across, take in the views, and
+- [90 min] Just East of here is Brooklyn Bridge - walk 1/3 to 1/2 way across, take in the views, and return, or go all the way and take the subway back

 - [15 min] Just North is the Municipal Building